tonylucas/ecvd-js/lesson5/prez/course.md

 - an inner-function able to update his local state to 'cancel' or 'validated'
 - The inner function called without any argument must log the current localState

-The closure must returns the inner function to be a closure ...
+You must return at least the inner function to have a closure

 ---
 ## Data structure: Arrays